 - Beaglier (Beagle + Cavalier King Charles Spaniels)

 - Cheagle (Chihuahua + Beagle)

 - Greyador (Greyhound + Labrador Retriever)

 - FAQs about Best Mixed Breed Dogs for Apartments

-- Best Mixed Breed Dogs for Apartments: Final Thoughts
+- Closing the Book on the Best Mixed Breed Dogs for Your Apartment

 Longing for a pet but have limited space to offer?
 Check out our top picks of mixed breed dogs for apartment living.